executablebooks/sphinx-design/docs/cards.md

 text-align
 : Default horizontal text alignment: left, right, center or justify

+img-background
+: A URI (relative file path or URL) to an image to be placed below the content.

 img-top
 : A URI (relative file path or URL) to an image to be placed above the content.